Frequently Asked Questions

 Should I do anything to prepare for my appointment?

-Wash your hair 2 days before your appointment.
-Hair dreads best when clean but not super squeeky clean.
+Wash your hair the day before your appointment.
 If you are getting a new set of dreads please cease using any type of conditioning products on your hair from the moment you decide you want to get dreadlocks.
 Having silky hair hinders the dreading process and we highly recommend using our Lock Up Fast dreadlock shampoo in preparation for your new dreadlocks.
 This shampoo will remove build up and silicones left by regular shampoo's and also help to texturise your hair putting it in the most optimal state for dreading.

 Can I still wash my hair?

 Yes!
 Clean hair dreads best.
-Leaving oils to build up in your hair may hinder the dreading process so we recommend you wash your dreads about once a week.
-You should avoid any generic shampoo's with synthetic ingredients as they all leave residues and conditioners in your hair that is not so good for dreads.
-An all natural shampoo is recommended and Dreadlocks Naturally have formulated our own range of 100% natural and organic dreadlock shampoo's that have been specifically formulated to assist the dreading process.
+Leaving oil to build up in your hair hinders the dreading process so we recommend you wash your dreads about once a week.
+You should avoid commercial shampoo's designed for regular hair as they all leave residues, silicone's and conditioners in your hair that is not so good for dreads.
+An all natural shampoo is recommended and Dreadlocks Naturally have formulated our own range of natural and organic dreadlock shampoo's that have been specifically formulated to assist the dreading process.
 You can purchase our shampoo via our online shop.

 How often will I need maintenance?